 If you think you have athlete’s foot, or another rash of the feet, and the over-the-counter remedies aren’t working, it is best to come into the clinic where your provider can evaluate and treat you with something more effective.
 Certain conditions, such as eczema and psoriasis, among other things, can also look very much like Athlete’s foot.
 Sometimes, if the skin barrier is compromised, a secondary bacterial infection can occur.
 Your provider will assess your feet and may consider performing a test in the office to look for fungal elements and/or bacteria.
 Treatment of Tinea Pedis is typically topical.
 In advanced cases, oral anti-fungal agents or antibiotics may be employed as needed.
 If left untreated, severe cases may spread to infect the toenails, which are significantly more difficult to treat.

-Schedule an appointment to discuss athlete’s foot today >
+Schedule an appointment with a primary care provider to discuss athlete’s foot today >

 Health Topics: